 The line between kinds of Dêuoi are said to be blurred, if it exists at all.
 As any being that is worshipped could be considered a Dêuos.
 Some are more well known, for sure, and so their place in a society, their mythology and custom may be more prevalent than others.
 But this need not exclude those that are less known, or of the local environment.

 Often in discourse, when new people come to Gaulish custom, they will learn of Dêuoi, and will piece together things with which They are associated.
-As is normal in Polytheistic context.
+As is normal.
 However, we must not forget that we are surrounded by spirits with whom it is possible to build rapport and exchange gifts.
 Participating in the Cantos Râti, the circle of gifting, is not only possible with these beings, but is what the Gauls of the past did as well.
 As evidenced by finds in springs, wells, on mountains, etc.